-Water Withdrawal l Registrations l by Source Ty pe and Major Basin (2013)
+Water Withdrawal Registrations by Source Type and Major Basin (2013)

 Great Lakes Basin Mississippi River Basin Total

 Groundwater 3,496 9,467 12,963

 Surface Water 356 636 992

 Total 3,852 10,103 13,955

 Persons with registered withdrawals must measure or estimate their monthly withdrawal volumes and report the previous calendar years' monthly water use by March 1 of each year.
 These reports are collected and analyzed for errors and inconsistencies.
 Summary analysis is conducted on reported withdrawals and an annual water withdrawal reporting summary is made publicly available on the WDNR website.
 Individual reports are also provided upon request to governmental partners, researchers, businesses and private individuals.